christomah0/christomah0/README.md

 ## Hi there 👋

 Welcome to my GitHub profile\!
-I'm a passionate developer and `[OpenSource, Java and TypeScript]` enthusiast😊.
+I'm a passionate developer and `[OpenSource]` enthusiast😊.

 ## **Let's Connect\!**